 • unstable performance

-Switch to DLSS Quality.
+Switch to DLSS Balanced.

 Frame Generation (same section):